harness/developer-hub/docs/continuous-delivery/gitops/manage-gitops-providers/argocd/multiple-argo-to-single-harness.md

 helpdocs_is_private: false
 helpdocs_is_published: true
 redirect_from:
-  - /docs/continuous-delivery/gitops/multiple-argo-to-single-harness
+  - /docs/continuous-delivery/gitops/byo-argo-to-harness
 ---

-This topic describes how to add and manage multiple Argo CD projects within one Harness Project.
+This topic describes how to import your existing Argo CD agents to Harness GitOps.

 When you install a Harness GitOps Agent, Harness can import your existing Argo CD entities into Harness GitOps.
 We call this Bring Your Own Argo CD (BYOA).